Hoeze/ansible-collection-conda/README.md

 The content of this collection is made by people like you, a community of individuals collaborating on making the world better through developing automation software.

-We are actively accepting new contributors and all types of contributions are very welcome.
+New contributors are actively accepted and all types of contributions are very welcome.

 Don't know how to start?
 Refer to the [Ansible community guide](https://docs.ansible.com/ansible/devel/community/index.html)!